harshita2201301024/obsidian/data/Daily Notes/2024/November/25-November-2024-Monday.md

 loss of money
 we respect you a lot
 no coordination in team
-you all are in win win situation e
+you all are in win win situation except us
+I am really sorry but we can't continue